surfstudio/flutter-analytics/README.md

 Interface for working with analytic services.
 The library is supposed to unify work with various analytic services.
 The main actors are:

 * **AnalyticAction** — any action that is valuable for analytics.
-Usually it is a "button pressed" or "screen opened" type of event but the main criterion is a possibility to be handled by `AnalyticActionPerformer`.
+Usually it is a "button pressed" or "screen opened" type of event but the main criterion is a possibility to be handled by `AnalyticStragery`.
-* **AnalyticActionPerformer** — a performer of specific actions used to incapsulate work with a certain analytics service.
-Typically implemented by transforming `AnalyticAction` into a required format as well as calling *send()* of a third-party library.
-* **AnalyticService** — a unified entry point for several `AnalyticActionPerformer`s.
+* **AnalyticActionPerformer** - an interface for analytic action performers.
+This class is an abstract base class for analytic strategies.
+* **AnalyticStragery** — a class that provides a special way to send an analytical action.
+To create a custom analytic strategy, you should extend this class and implement the `performAction` method.
+* **AnalyticService** — a class that provides a way to send analytic action using a set of analytic strategies.
+To use this class, you should create an instance of it with a set of analytic strategies, and then call the `performAction` method to send analytic action.

 ## Example